Betsy DeVos: Student Loan Protections Withdrawn By New Education Secretary

 Betsy DeVos withdrawal of the student loan protections will likely remain a point of heated controversy.
 However, she believes her decision is in everybody’s best interest at this time.

-[Featured Image by AP Photo/Manuel Balce Ceneta]
+[Featured Image Manuel Balce Ceneta/AP Images]